chisophugis/lbd/source/otherinst.rst

 register information specified in Cpu0RegisterInfo.td.
 They share a lot of code with instruction/register td description.

-:ref:`otherinst_f5`, we instance two objects Cpu0MCCodeEmitter, one is for big endian and the other is for little endian.
+:ref:`otherinst_f5`, instancing two objects Cpu0MCCodeEmitter, one is for big endian and the other is for little endian.
 They take care the obj format generated.
 So, it's not defined in 4/1/Cpu0 which support assembly code only.